Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Inner waistband pulls.

-• Tube access – opening at the side seams for tube access.
+• Tube access at the side seams.

 Leisurewear Set